zalando-stups/planb-provider/README.rst

 This is a minimalistic `OpenID Connect Provider`_ that currently only supports the `Resource Owner Password Credentials Grant`_ to issue JWTs_.

+More information is available in our `Plan B Documentation`_.

 Building
 ========